01 of 11

 You Don't Have Control of Your Dog

-It's pretty frustrating to watch someone struggle with an unruly dog.
+It can be frustrating to watch someone struggle with an unruly dog.
 It's even worse to be the person who has to deal with someone else's out-of-control dog.
 When dogs lunge and yank the leash on walks, it can upset other dogs and people (especially those who are afraid of dogs).
 When dogs bounce around and act hyperactive, it affects everyone around them.
+When dogs jump on people, it's annoying, uncomfortable, and someone could get hurt.

 Is your dog properly trained?
 Make sure your dog knows how to behave well on walks and around all kinds of people (including kids).
-While your dog is learning, take him on walks during quieter times when he is less likely to affect other dogs and people.
-Cross the street when you see a dog or person coming.
+While your dog is still learning, take him on walks during quieter times when he is less likely to affect other dogs and people.
+Cross the street when you see a dog or person coming to avoid an interaction your dog is not ready for.

 05 of 11